flyntwp/flynt-docs/tutorial/first-component/modify-data.md

 First, lets create a new field for the Post Slider component named `postsPerPageText`.

-Update `Components/PostSlider/fields.json` to match the below:
+Update `Components/PostSlider/fields.json` to match the following:

 ```json
 {